-\$ MID RO N MХ PR MIX MIXR \$ TASTART TAEND TABCTE DTEMP TIME \$ PTLAW PTSTR PTEND PTX1 PTX2 PTX3 PTX4 PTX5 \$ PTTAB1 PTTAB2 pttab3 PTTAB4 PTTAB5 \$ PTEPS TRIP GRAI \$ LCY01 LCY02 LCY03 LCY04 LCY05 LCY06 LCY07 LCY08 \$ LCY09 LCY10 LCY11 LCY12 LCY13 LCY14 LCY15 LCY16 \$ LCY17 LCY18 LCY19 LCY20 LCY21 LCY22 LCY23 LCY24
+MAT_GENERALIZED_PHASECHANGE

+MID RO N YМ PR MIX MIXR

+TASTART TAEND TABCTE DTEMP TIME

+PTLAW PTSTR PTEND PTX1 PTX2 PTX3 PTX4 PTX5

+PTTAB1 pttab2 pttab3 pttab4 pttab5

+PTEPS TRIP GRAI

+LCY01 LCY02 LCY03 LCY04 LCY05 LCY06 LCY07 LCY08

+LCY09 LCY10 LCY11 LCY12 LCY13 LCY14 LCY15 LCY16

+LCY17 LCY18 LCY19 LCY20 LCY21 LCY22 LCY23 LCY24

-The thermo-mechanical formulation itself is similar to what can be found in other LS-DYNA materials and particularly inMAT_UHS_STEEL: the material features a von-Mises plasticity depending on temperature, strain rate and phase concentrations.
+The thermo-mechanical formulation features a von-Mises plasticity depending on temperature, strain rate and phase concentrations.
 Parameters YM, PR and TABCTE for Young's modulus, Poisson's ratio, and coefficient of thermal expansion, respectively, can be given as functions of phase and temperature.
 The temperature and strain rate dependent yield curves for the individual phases are defined using the parameters LCYi.
 The number of phases to be considered is given by N and the initial concentrations by the load curve MIX.
 From the micro-structure composition, the thermo-mechanical properties are calculated using a possibly temperature dependent linear mixture rule defined by MIXR.

-As discussed above, reset of history data for the plasticity algorithm is an important effect the material has to capture to be applicable to welding simulations.
-In the new formulation, the corresponding temperature range can again be defined with parameters TASTART and TAEND.
+As discussed above, reset of history data for the plasticity algorithm is an important feature for any material model to be applicable in welding simulations.
+In the new formulation, the corresponding temperature range can be defined with parameters TASTART and TAEND.
 The material formulation does not necessitate a distinguished ghost state since inactive material can just be identified with one of the microstructure phases and is transformed into an active phase during heating.

 For the calculations of the micro-structure evolution a new concept has been implemented.
 Phase changes are controlled by the two-dimensional transformation matrix PTLAW, where the first dimension is the base phase and the second the generated phase.
 This implies that for any phase to be transformed a load curve is specified in the DEFINE_TABLE(2D).
 The load curve defines the phase transformation law as function of the resulting phase.
-For any of the defined transformations starting and end temperature have to be defined.
-These parameters are expected to be given in the same matrix form and defined by tabular data in PTSTR and PTEND.
+For any of the defined transformations starting and end temperature have to be defined in the same matrix form in PTSTR and PTEND.

-In the current state of the implementation four different micro-structure models are accounted for.
+In the current state of the implementation, four different micro-structure models are accounted for.
 If the phase transformation laws 1 (cooling) or -1 (heating) are chosen in the respective load curve, the so-called Koistinen-Marburger model, see [10], is used.
 It is widely accepted for diffusionless processes.
-It calculates the generated phase concentration x_b as function of the current temperature T and the transformed phase x_a using the formula

-$$x_b = x_a (1.0 - e^{-\alpha \kappa (T{start} - T)}).$$ (2)
+It calculates the generated phase concentration x_b as function of the current temperature T and the transformed phase x_a using the formula $x_b = x_a (1.0 - e^{-\alpha \kappa (T{start} - T)}).$ (1)

-In this equation the parameter κ is 1.0 for cooling and -1.0 for heating.
-Equation (2) requires only the scalar-valued Koistinen-Marburger factor α .
+$x_b = x_a (1.0 - e^{-\alpha \kappa (r{start} - r)}).$ (1) In this equation the parameter κ is 1.0 for cooling and -1.0 for heating.
+Equation (1) requires only the scalar-valued Koistinen-Marburger factor α .
 It is defined in the appropriate spot in the table referred to by PTX1.